-Referral programs are the holy grail of every marketeer because these customers come at a much lower cost and have a higher potential of retention and loyalty.
+Referral programs are the holy grail of every marketeer because these customers come at a much lower cost and have a higher potential for retention and loyalty.

 Step 6: Analytics

-Now that everything is in place you need to see the results, analyse them and iterate.
+Now that everything is in place you need to see the results, analyze them and iterate.

-With any new customer it’s important to check metrics such as customer acquisition cost and ratio of customer value to customer acquisition cost, which is the total value your company derives from each customer compared to what you spend on acquiring a new customer.
-You have to look at all these things, because only by analysing, iterating and improving the gaps in your process, will you be able to get better results.
+With any new customer, it’s important to check metrics such as customer acquisition cost and the ratio of customer value to customer acquisition cost, which is the total value your company derives from each customer compared to what you spend on acquiring a new customer.
+You have to look at all these things because only by analyzing, iterating, and improving the gaps in your process, will you be able to get better results.

 One of the key things to measure which can prove your return on investment (ROI) is the percentage of customers influenced by your marketing efforts.
 Make sure to do onsite analysis, including how your website performs, keyword performance, rankings, organic search, traffic and conversions.
 You can analyse all activities including your blog performance, interaction and email open rates.
 There is also off-site analysis where you analyse paid campaigns and social media accounts and see what actually drove certain contacts to engage with your content.

 This is not a simple or fast process but having an inbound strategy that is right for your industry can help you grow your business in a more sustainable way.

 Did you find this useful?
 Perhaps you want to learn more about the elements that go into a growth plan, especially for B2B marketing?
 Download our B2B marketing guide for growth, where we dissect the components you should consider implementing in your strategy.